 Certificate programs in film, television and theatre acting offer students experience acting in front of cameras and in live performances.
 Many programs help students prepare professional resumes and actor reels, and may provide introductions to industry professionals.
 The duration of these programs is often one month.

 Film, television and theatre acting programs can help students become better actors by offering coursework that engages them in voice, movement, imagination and coaching.
 Most programs offer coursework in both film and stage acting and teach students exercises to improve technical, emotional and physical performance.

 Through rehearsing, memorizing and auditioning, students can gain skills in stage fighting, mask work, singing, character analysis, breaking down scenes, verse-speaking and cold readings.
 Foundational training in acting techniques, craft elements, and theatrical traditions are usually included.
 Common study topics include:

 Popular Career Options

-An individual who earns a certificate or diploma in acting can be prepared to meet with agents and casting directors in film, television, and theatre.
+An individual who earns a certificate in acting can be prepared to meet with agents and casting directors in film, television, and theatre.
 In general, individuals may find themselves working as:

 - Film actors